Met Gala 2023 looks: See photos of the show-stopping red carpet arrivals

 02:41

-The event is a lavish fundraiser attended by politicians, celebrities and models that celebrates the opening of an annual fashion exhibition at New York's Metropolitan Museum of Art.
+The event is a lavish fundraiser attended by actors, models, music stars, politicians and other celebrities to celebrate the opening of an annual fashion exhibition at New York's Metropolitan Museum of Art.
 The event is organized by Vogue magazine's editor-in-chief Anna Wintour.

 This year's theme is centered around legendary fashion designer